 —No experience needed!

 Not only do you get to travel to our favorite destinations within Lithuania, but you can also travel throughout the European Union and Ukraine.
 See how many countries you can knock off your bucket list this semester!
-Lithuania volunteers are close enough to see countries like Latvia and Poland on any weekend, and then explore further destinations during vacation days.
+Lithuania volunteers are close enough to see countries like Latvia and Poland on any weekend, and then explore farther destinations during vacation days.

 Norway — Island-hop around scenic archipelagos, take a hike to one of the world’s most scenic hanging cliffs, and get your fill of the outdoors.
+We love the adventures in Norway.

-Sweden — Tour through winding alleyways of Stockholm’s Old Town, enjoy live music in downtown Stockholm, and try famous Swedish meatballs for lunch.
+Sweden — Tour through the winding alleyways of Stockholm’s Old Town, enjoy live music in downtown Stockholm, and try famous Swedish meatballs for lunch.

-France — Fulfill your childhood dreams by having a picnic in front of the Eiffel tower, spend an afternoon in the Louvre, and soak up the sun on the coast.
+France — Fulfill your childhood dreams by having a picnic in front of the Eiffel tower.
+Spend an afternoon in the Louvre, and soak up the sun on the coast.